sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 In a new tab, go to [https://doi.org/10.5281/zenodo.1009308](https://doi.org/10.5281/zenodo.1009308).

-- Next to the first file, right-click the "Download" button, and select "Copy link address".
+- Next to the first file, right-click (or control-click) the "Download" button, and select "Copy link address".
 - Back in your terminal, enter `wget [paste link address here]`
 - The file should download.
 - Repeat this for the other two files.